pypa/packaging.python.org/source/glossary.rst

         :term:`Distributions <Distribution>`.
 For example, if version 1.0 of a project was released, it could be available in both a source distribution format and a Windows installer distribution format.

+    setup.py

+        The project specification file for :term:`Distutils` and :ref:`setuptools`.

     Source Archive